Wye & Usk Foundation staff conducting barrier impact surveys on the River Honddu (Usk tributary) as part of the June bootcamp.

-Afonydd Cymru are delighted to be a partner of a £500,000 project launched in April 2022 to ease fish migration in five famous Welsh salmon rivers.
+Afonydd Cymru were delighted to be a partner in a £500,000 project launched in April 2022 to ease fish migration in five famous Welsh salmon rivers.

-The 17-month project is led by Swansea University and funded by the Nature Networks Fund, which is funded by the Welsh Government and administered by the National Lottery Heritage Fund in Wales.
-It will remove 17 barriers in the Eastern and Western Cleddau, the Usk, Tywi and Teifi, reconnecting 141km of river in total.
+The 17-month project was led by Swansea University and funded by the Nature Networks Fund, which is supported by the Welsh Government and administered by the National Lottery Heritage Fund in Wales.
+Its objective was to enable the removal of 17 barriers in the Eastern and Western Cleddau, the Usk, Tywi and Teifi, reconnecting 141km of river in total.

 And it is not just salmon that benefit.
 Many other aquatic species such as the freshwater pearl mussel, sea trout, sea lamprey, white-clawed crayfish, and the European otter require free-flowing rivers and are negatively affected by barriers.